 The NIS service is available to clients as soon as you start it on the master server.
-You can start NIS by any one of these methods: rebooting the NIS master server, stopping and restarting the network with the /etc/init.d/network script, or starting the daemons manually by giving these commands:
+You can start NIS by any one of these methods: rebooting the NIS master server, stopping and restarting the network with the /etc/init.d/network script, or starting the daemons manually by giving this command:

 '''

-/usr/etc/ypserv

-/usr/etc/ypbind

 /usr/etc/rpc.passwd /etc/passwd.nis -m passwd

 '''

-To specify a DNS database lookup for host name resolution, add the -i option to the ypserv(1M) command (see "Using ypserv -i" in Chapter 3 for more information).
-Note that the rpc.passwd(1M) process initiated in this command sequence assumes the existence of a specific NIS password file called /etc/passwd.nis.
+Note that the rpc.passwd process initiated in this command sequence assumes the existence of a specific NIS password file called /etc/passwd.nis.
 See "Selecting the NIS Master Server" in Chapter 3 for details on setting up a nonstandard NIS password file.
+See also the rpc.passwd(1M) reference page for more information on the command.